 Conferment of titles

-In accordance with Section 19.17 of the Statutes of the University, Senate has responsibility for the conferment of the title of Professor Emeritus or Honorary Professor, Reader or Lecturer, or such other title.
+In accordance with University Ordinance 8.4 (f), Senate has responsibility for the conferment of the title of Professor Emeritus or Honorary Professor, Reader or Lecturer, or such other title.

 1) The title of Professor Emeritus may be conferred on any professor of the University of Bath on or after retirement in recognition of services to the University based upon the following:

 a) a professor, who has served at least 15 years at the University including at least 5 years as a professor, or who has been a professor at the University for at least 10 years, will normally be offered the Emeritus title and status (unless there are compelling reasons not to award)

 b) any professor retiring from the University may be offered the title and status of Emeritus if they can demonstrate a sustained significant contribution to the University as an academic leader

 c) they will not hold a contract of employment with the University on or after retirement (for example, in respect of any part-time engagement).
 The title may not be conferred until any contract of employment between the professor and the University has ended